jkomoros/prompt-garden/README.md

 - `items` - The items to iterate through in order.
 May be an array or an object.
 If neither, then items will be effectively `[]`.
 - `block` - The statement to execute once for each item, whose return result will be set to the result's key of that name.
 Within the block, `key` will be set to the current item's key, and `value` will be set to the value.

+#### throw

+Throw an error when executed

+Required parameters:
+- `error` - The message to include in the thrown error

 #### var

 Returns a variable from environment.
 See also `let`.